27 February, 2020

 The code after the changes can be found in the repository.

-We went through all stages of the transformation from a monolithic architecture to a microservice architecture application.
-We have addressed many issues, techniques, patterns and described several solutions that we can use during such transition.
+We went through all stages of the transformation from a monolithic architecture to a microservices architecture application.
+We have covered the monolithic vs microservices topic.
+I addressed many issues, techniques, patterns and described several solutions that we can use during such transition.
 We started with refactoring techniques, through DDD, bounded context and CQRS methodologies.
 It is worth noting here that the microservice architecture may not be a remedy for all problems we can experience in a variety of other project and brings with it some difficulties such as:

 - Greater architectural complexity — new contexts or namespaces, read/write models, and many additional classes are created.